ErikGS/vite-content-preload/README.md

   - Default: `/\.(woff2?|ttf|otf|png|jpe?g|gif|svg|webp|mp4|webm)$/i`
   - Description: RegExp to match asset file extensions.

+- `preloadAll`
+  - Type: `boolean`
+  - Default: `false`
+  - Description: Enable preloading of ALL files in bundle with matching extensions.
+Intended for debugging purposes only, use with caution!

+- `verbose`
+  - Type: `boolean`
+  - Default: `false`
+  - Description: Enable detailed logging for debugging.

 ## How it works

 - During the Vite build, the plugin scans the final HTML for referenced JS and CSS files.